YunoHost/doc/pages/04.applications/10.docs/proxitok/app_proxitok.md

 - [Useful links](#useful-links)

 *ProxiTok* allows you to use TikTok via an alternative interface inspired by Nitter.
-All requests to TikTok are made on the server side, so you will never connect to their servers.
+All requests made to TikTok are server-side, so you will never connect to their servers.

 ## Useful links